 Otoplasty can reshape and reposition the ears so that they’re in proportion to the rest of the face.
 This can bolster confidence and negate the psychological effects associated with teasing and bullying.

 The cost varies depending upon the location, surgeon, degree of reconstruction needed, and more.
 Since otoplasty may be deemed reconstructive surgery, as opposed to cosmetic surgery, some insurance providers cover the procedure.

 How do I choose the best Otoplasty surgeon for my upcoming ear correction surgery?

 Only the most reputable and accomplished surgeon should be trusted for your procedure surgery, or ear correction procedure.
 Not only are experience and skill a must, the best Otoplasty surgeon will have extensive training in procedures of the face, head, and neck; and be Board-Certified in Facial Cosmetic Surgery.
 Communication between doctor and patient is key.
 To ensure you achieve the best results, choose a surgeon that will take time to comprehensively explain the benefits and limitations of an Otoplasty procedure, helping you to develop realistic goals for your specific ear correction surgery.

-The preeminent Otoplasty surgeon in both Minnesota and the U.S., Dr. Peter Hilger is an accomplished physician, teacher, and researcher with more than 30 years experience in facial cosmetic and plastic surgery.
-Board-Certified in Facial Plastic Surgery, and recently honored with a Castle-Connolly Award as America’s Top Doctor, Dr. Hilger is among the most elite otoplasty surgeons in the country and one of the few fellowship-trained facial plastic surgeons in the Twin Cities.
+The preeminent Otoplasty surgeons in both Minnesota and the U.S., Dr. Peter Hilger and Lyford-Pike are accomplished physicians, teachers, and researchers with more than 30 years experience in facial cosmetic and plastic surgery.
+Board-Certified in Facial Plastic Surgery, and frequent lectures internationally, Dr. Hilger and Dr. Lyford-pike are among the most elite otoplasty surgeons in the country and one of the few fellowship-trained facial plastic surgeons in the Twin Cities.

 What are the results of Otoplasty like?